ant-design/ant-design/docs/pattern/navigation.en-US.md

   </tr>
   <tr>
     <th>Pros</th>
-    <td>Hierarchy is easily extensible; Make room for page content horizontally; Allow fixed position, so that user can navigate to intended page quickly.</td>
+    <td>Hierarchy is easily extensible; Makes room for page content horizontally; Allows fixed position, so that user can navigate to intended page quickly.</td>
-    <td>Conform to common human habit of browsing top-down, easy to browse and click; Content area usually stay in a fixed width (i.e. 1208px), so page layout is stabler and less sensitive to screen sizes.</td>
+    <td>Conforms to common human habit of browsing top-down, easy to browse and click; Content area usually stays in a fixed width (i.e. 1208px), so page layout is more stable and less sensitive to screen sizes.</td>
   </tr>
   <tr>
     <th>Cons</th>